Can Indoor Air Quality Affect Your Health?

 April 15th, 2017 by Darwilladmin

 Health doesn’t depend on lifestyle alone but also relies on the quality of the air we breathe.
-Whether you spend most of your time indoors or outdoors, the presence of chemicals and particles in the air around you will greatly affect your health.
+Even if you spend most of your time indoors, chemicals and particles in the air can affect your health.

 Indoor Air Quality and Health

-Indoor air quality refers to the quality of the air inside your home.
-Air is composed of many elements and particles including pollutants.
-Common pollutants include chemical emissions, mold spores, animal allergens, radon, combustion gasses, smoke, and pesticides.
-Repeated exposure to large amounts of air pollutants can lead to numerous health problems.
+Indoor air quality is the quality of the air inside your home.
+Air includes many elements and particles.
+This includes pollutants.
+Common pollutants include chemicals, mold, allergens, radon, gasses, smoke, and pesticides.
+Repeated exposure to many air pollutants can lead to health problems.

 Acute Health Effects

-Immediate reactions to indoor air pollutants depend on several factors like age and pre-existing medical conditions.
-You’ll notice these symptoms after a single or repeated exposure to a pollutant, but eventually feel better after leaving the affected area.
+Immediate reactions to indoor air pollutants depend on many factors.
+Age and pre-existing medical conditions are the two main factors.
+You’ll notice these symptoms after a single or repeated exposure to a pollutant.
+You will feel better after leaving the area with poor indoor air quality.